lazd/lazd.github.io/source/posts/Scaleable interfaces with rem units.md

 ## Execution

-Simply use rems in place of pixels in your code:
+Simply use rems in place of pixels in your CSS:

 ```
 html {